-Everyone is looking for the secret to success — that one plan, idea, tip or piece of advice that will lead them straight to wealth and happiness.
+Everyone is looking for the ultimate secret to success — that one plan, idea, tip or piece of advice that will lead you straight to wealth and happiness.

-When you hear about people who are ‘great at saving money,’ what does that really mean?
-It’s a mindset, routine and lifestyle that’s built around one goal: making the most out of every dollar you make in order to reach financial freedom — the ability to make your own choices in life, when you want to make them, without having to rely on anyone or anything else.
+Reaching financial success is about creating a mindset, routine and lifestyle built around one goal: making the most out of every dollar you make — in order to give yourself the freedom to make your own choices in life, when you want to make them, without having to rely on anyone or anything else.

 Read more: Step-by-step guide to saving more money